 Fingahackln......A Bavarian sport, and popular activity at the Oktoberfest where two men, who might not even know each other, hook their middle fingers and try to pull the opponent over the table

-Namidog..........'afternoon', which is normally after 1.00 pm
+Namidog.........."afternoon", which is normally after 1.00 pm

-Amongst the yearly average of 4,000 Lost and Found items found over the years have been Superman suits, a pet rabbit with a collar, and an intoxicated dachshund, both of which were claimed by their owners, real hair wigs, a set of diving goggles, a pair of angel wings and a considerable collection of false teeth, together with the usual rings, wallets, phones, reading glasses, phones, cameras and various items of clothing etc.
+Among the yearly average of 4,000 "Lost and Found" items that have turned up over the years, there have been Superman suits, a pet rabbit with a collar, and an intoxicated dachshund, both of which were claimed by their owners.
+Real hair wigs, a set of diving goggles, a pair of angel wings and a large collection of false teeth, together with a variety of rings, wallets, phones, reading glasses, phones, cameras and various items of clothing etc.

 This is not a problem in the special Bavarian Red Cross Medical Tent.
-There about 100 volunteer medics and doctors wait for their 'customers' every day, ready to deal with everything from general medical treatment to the Bierleichen, 'Beer corpses', the term used for people passing out due to having enjoyed rather too much of that years "Wiesn Maerzen", Oktoberfest's special brew.
+There about 100 volunteer medics and doctors wait for their "customers" every day, ready to deal with everything from general medical treatment to "Bierleichen"; Beer corpses.
+These are the revelers who have passed out having enjoyed rather too much of the year's "Wiesn Maerzen".
+Oktoberfest special brew.

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2019 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.